CARES – The Child Aviation Restraint System

 * The “very much outgrown bouncy seat” refers much more to age than size and weight, and we do not recommend parents put children in items that are not size and weight appropriate for their little ones.

-A big thank you to CARES for saving our sanity when we travel and, as an added bonus, for offering a better way to start our mornings.
+A big thank you to CARES for saving our sanity when we tRavel and, as an added bonus, for offering a better way to start our mornings.
 No type of monetary compensation was received in exchange for this Rave Review.

 Image004